dotnet/iot/src/devices/Card/EmulatedTag/README.md

 ## Usage

-When you have created a PN52, you can use directly
+When you have created a PN52, you can use directly:

 ```csharp
 EmulatedNdefTag ndef = new(pn532, new byte[] { 0x12, 0x34, 0x45 });